foundry-rs/book/src/reference/cast/cast--to-rlp.md

 ### DESCRIPTION

-RLP encodes a hex string or a json array of hex strings.
+RLP encodes a hex string or a JSON array of hex strings.

 ### OPTIONS